Ecommerce merchandising is changing.

 To sell more products, you must ensure users can find the products they’re looking for — fast.
 It’s easy to view internal site search and merchandising as two separate entities, but in modern ecommerce, that’s no longer accurate.

-Here are some ways you can optimize on-site search for sales:
+Here are further ways to optimize on-site search for sales:

 Invest in modern autocomplete